 - Some merchants don’t accept contactless payments, and if you only have your smartphone or watch, you could get stuck somewhere without a payment method.

 - You must take the time to set up your mobile wallet and load your cards before using the wallet for the first time, and it can take time to unlock a watch or device with a PIN at the register.

 - Some corporate and business card issuers restrict which cards are allowed to be loaded; for example, only business debit cards are allowed.

 - Some retail apps only permit ordering and paying ahead of time, not in-person checkout.

 Contactless purchases continue to earn rewards offered by your credit card program, just like a traditional stripe-and-swipe card.
 If using a mobile wallet, you’ll need to select the card that rewards the purchase type you’re making, especially if it’s not your mobile wallet’s default card.

 Some rewards credit cards even offer increased rewards for contactless payments.
-See our best rewards credit cards page to compare rewards-earning credit cards.

 Some mobile wallets may also offer rewards, at times.
 For example, Samsung Pay rewards some users based on the number of qualified transactions made using eligible cards.